gcostaneto/enviromeDB/README.md

-# enviromeDB:A Worldwide Database to Ease Environics Studies
+# enviromeDB:A Worldwide Database to Ease Enviromics Studies

 Version: 0.0.1
 Last update at: 2022-07-18